niekwo/LAB-7-Simulation-2025/README.md

 If you choose the A\* Path Planner (by pressing the **right button** on the ESP32):

 1.  **Start Visualization Promptly**: Within **10 seconds** of pressing the right button on the ESP32, switch to Visual Studio Code and run the `This code is for the visualization in Visual studio code.py` script.
-Click "Play" or execute the script to start the visualization.
+Click "Play"  to start the visualization.
     * **Important**: If the visualization is not started within this 10-second window, it will not be able to connect to the ESP32 for the current run, and you may need to restart the ESP32 process.
 2.  **Visualization Connection**: Once the visualization script connects to the ESP32, it will begin to display the robot's planned path and real-time position.
-3.  **Visualization Ready Indicator**: After the 10-second window, if the connection is successful, the green LED on the ESP32 will start shining, indicating that the visualization is successfully connected and synchronized.
+3.  **Visualization Ready Indicator**: After the 10-second window, if the connection is successful or not, the green LED on the ESP32 will start shining, indicating that the visualization time has passed.
-4.  **Start Webots**: Once the visualization is active and the green LED is shining, you can start the simulation in Webots.
+4.  **Start Webots**: Once the green LED is shining, you can start the simulation in Webots.
 The robot in Webots will then execute its job according to the A\* path planned by the ESP32.

 ### 4. Running with Outer Line Follower (Webots only)

 If you choose the "in the loop" mode (Outer Line Follower) by pressing the **left button** on the ESP32:

-* The external visualization in Visual Studio Code is not typically used for this mode.
+* The external visualization in Visual Studio Code is not  used for this mode.
 * After pressing the left button on the ESP32, you can immediately start the simulation in Webots.
 The robot will then begin to execute the line-following algorithm in the simulated environment.